peteashton/mininorm/README.md

 the data, we expect that the representation of the less abundant DNAs in the samples will be improved in subsequent assemblies of the data.

+## Usage message
+`
+usage: mininorm.py [-h] [-o OUTFILE] [-r rejects-file] [-w w] [-k k]
+                   [-c coverage] [-s stats-file] [-n counts-file]
+                   input-file

+Digitally normalise long-read DNA sequence read files using k-mer minimisers

+positional arguments:
+  input-file            FASTQ file of long-read DNA sequences

+optional arguments:
+  -h, --help            show this help message and exit -o OUTFILE, --outfile OUTFILE
+                        name of FASTQ file to store the downsampled reads (use '-' for stdout)
+  -r rejects-file, --reject rejects-file
+                        name of FASTQ file to store the reads rejected as liekly duplicate, if not specifed, rejected reads are not collected
+  -w w, --window-size w
+                        window size (default=20)
+  -k k, --kmer-size k   k-mer size (default=20)
+  -c coverage, --coverage-threshold coverage
+                        coverage threshold.
+Median minimiser count above which a read will be discarded as a likely duplicate (default=20)
+  -s stats-file, --stats stats-file
+                        filename in which to place details of each sequences as it is analysed, if not specified, stats are not collected
+  -n counts-file, --counts counts-file
+                        filename to store counts of all the minimisers, which will be very large
+`